Everyone knows the relief that comes with a negative test result, and those same people can imagine the fear and dread that come with a positive one.

 Other immunoassays for hormone tests can also be affected by substances like dopamine, fluorescein, and prednisone.

-Consult your doctor before you get tested if you are taking any medications or supplements.
+Consult your doctor before you get tested if you are taking any medications.

 Technical factors